TwoPointStudios/TwoPointStudios.github.io/README.md

-# Website
+# TwoPointStudios.github.io
 Source for twopointstudios.com

-Can be accessed at http://TwoPointStudios.github.io/Website and at http://www.twopointstudios.com
+Can be accessed at http://TwoPointStudios.github.io and at http://www.twopointstudios.com